 Relief appears to be on the way for 61 animals—including a porcupine, bobcats, lemurs, raccoons, and a camel—left behind at the seemingly abandoned Tiger King Park in Oklahoma.
 The U.S. Department of Justice (DOJ) has stated that infamous Tiger King player Jeff Lowe and his partner, Lauren Lowe, have “abandoned their right, title, and interest in the animals remaining” at the facility.
 This progress follows years of campaigning by PETA and other animal protection groups that have advocated for big cats and other species suffering at roadside zoos.
-PETA had previously provided evidence that helped DOJ seize 69 big cats from this facility.
+PETA had previously provided evidence that helped the DOJ seize 69 big cats from this facility.

-It’s anticipated that DOJ will pick up the animals remaining at Tiger King Park by Friday, August 20.
+It’s anticipated that the DOJ will pick up the animals remaining at Tiger King Park by Friday, August 20.

 Update: June 6, 2021